Who Increases Emergency Department Use? New Insights from the Oregon Health Insurance Experiment: Introduction

-Several broad findings emerge from our analysis.
+Several broad findings emerge from our study.
 First, we find substantial heterogeneity in the impact of Medicaid coverage on ED visits.
-Individualized treatment effects are widely dispersed, with most people experiencing null effects or reductions in ED use.
-For ED use on the extensive margin, a small group of people in the right tail of the distribution---about 14\% of recipients---with statistically significant increases in ED visits drive the positive average impact of Medicaid.
-We also document meaningful heterogeneity on the intensive margin and find similar patterns of heterogeneity for various types of ED visits.
-Moreover, we find that null effects for certain types of ED use hide significant countervailing forces---reductions in ED use by some people are offset by increases in utilization by others.
+Individualized treatment effects span a wide range of negative and positive changes in ED utilization.
+Moreover, the statistically significant increases in overall ED use are concentrated in the right tail of the distribution.
+Specifically, for ED use on the extensive margin, a small group of people---about 14\% of recipients---with statistically significant increases in ED visits appear to drive the positive average impact of Medicaid.
+We find similar patterns of heterogeneity for ED use on the intensive margin.
+These findings persist for various types of ED visits.
+In some cases, we find that average null effects hide important countervailing forces---reductions in ED use by some people offset increases in utilization by others.
+For instance, \citet{taubman2014medicaid} find no effects on average for conditions classified as ``emergent, not preventable'' (i.e., illnesses that require immediate medical care and could not have been prevented).
+In this case, the individualized treatment effects show a large share of both statistically significant increases and decreases in ED use, culminating in the average null effect.

-Second, when we aggregate the individualized treatment effects, we find weaker extensive margin results in magnitude and statistical significance.
-The aggregate estimate indicates that Medicaid increased the probability of any ED use by 4.5 percentage points ($p$-value = 0.111), which is about 65 percent of the magnitude from the linear instrumental variable (IV) method.
-For comparison, \citeasnoun{taubman2014medicaid} find that Oregon's Medicaid expansion increased the probability of an ED visit by 7 percentage points (a 20 percent increase).
-We also find a smaller extensive margin impact of a statistically significant 5.7 percentage points for outpatient ED visits (90 percent of total visits), representing 70 percent of the linear IV method's effect.
-Our results suggest that the average impact of Medicaid on ED use poorly approximates the individualized treatment effect.